Austin-Routt/RepData_PeerAssessment1/PA1_template.md

 ### Loading and preprocessing the data
-First, I will load the data, fetching it from the internet, unzipping it, and the reading it into memory using **read.csv()**.
-Then I will change the date format to POSIXct.
+First, I will load the data, fetching it from the internet, unzipping it, and then reading it into memory using **read.csv()**.
+Next, I will change the date format to POSIXct.

 ```r